DangerAspect/siege/pages/starter-upgrade.md

 ### Sticking with Starter

 Assuming both options seem unappealing, why not try sticking with Starter edition?
+I know, it's not technically upgrading from the Starter edition...

 There are other options for acquiring more operators for the game, for example purchasing DLC Operator Bundles.
 These bundles unlock all 8 DLC Operators from that specific year.
 They cost 2400 R6 Credits each, with the Year 1 bundle on discount until 4 March 2019 for 1440 R6 Credits.